dsloyer/ez-kubeadm/README.md

        ```
      Make it executable and move to a preferred directory in your path, e.g. /usr/local/bin, as seen above
   2. Install VirtualBox 5.2.6 for your system.
 On Linux, install VirtualBox for Linux.
 For Windows WSL, install the Windows
      version, not the Linux version.
+NOTE: We assume you've enabled virtualization in the BIOS, and that no competing
+     virtualization schemes have been enabled (e.g. Windows Hyper-V)
   3. (WSL only) Add VirtualBox binaries to System PATH, found at
        System->Properties->Adv System Settings->Environment Variables...->System variables
      The VirtualBox path is typically c:\Program Files\Oracle\VirtualBox, which you append to the System PATH.